Can’t stop thinking about your wife’s previous partners?

 If they do, ask yourself: are my values in conflict with my wife’s present or my wife’s past?

-For example, if your wife has been open to you about cheating on a college boyfriend decades ago maybe this conflicts with strongly-held values you have about loyalty, trust, and fidelity.
+If your wife has been open to you about cheating on a college boyfriend decades ago.
+Maybe this conflicts with strongly-held values you have about loyalty, trust, and fidelity.

 If your wife also talks about feeling ashamed about her past infidelity and values trust and transparency in your relationship, and has demonstrated total fidelity to you throughout your marriage, your problem is probably with her past, not her present.